Kashish-Saxena/Data-Analytics-Portfolio/Nashville_Housing_Data_Cleaning_SQL/README.md

-Cleaning the Nashville Housing Data to make the data easier to use using SQL - Guided Project by @AlexTheAnalyst
+Cleaning the Nashville Housing Data to make the data easier to use using SQL